 Good to Know: Although Romanian people drink when out with their friends, Bucharest doesn't have a culture of drunkenness.
 People go out to socialise over a cold beer or a delicious cocktail.
 Some even have coffee during the evenings or alcohol-free beverages.
 Although local drinks are relatively cheap, the youth have other ways to party and very rarely you will see them drunk through the streets of Bucharest.

 What to eat and drink in Bucharest

-Hanul lui Manuc - This is a traditional restaurant which serves authentic Romanian food.
-The look and feel is very rustic and because I visited during winter, in January, the inner courtyard and garden were all full of snow.
+Hanul Lui Manuc - This is a traditional restaurant which serves authentic Romanian food.
+The look and feel are very rustic and because I visited during winter, in January, the inner courtyard and garden were all full of snow.
 It all looked beautiful.
-The restaurant offers well priced dishes and exceptional food quality.
+The restaurant offers well-priced dishes and exceptional food quality.
 I would recommend this place with all my heart.

-Tea at Green Tea - My second favorite tea house in Bucharest is Green Tea.
+Tea at Green Tea - My second favourite tea house in Bucharest is Green Tea.
 What sets it apart from the rest is that each room is tastefully decorated to resemble a different theme.
-For example, you can have your tea in the Japanese room, where you will be served tea from asian dishes.
+For example, you can have your tea in the Japanese room, where you will be served tea from Asian dishes.
 Alternatively, you can enjoy the front garden, the Indian room or have a cuppa in the attic which is full of books.
-With an extraordinary variety of teas, it's no surprised I used to spend many summer afternoons here, reading books, daydreaming and making plans of traveling the world.
+With an extraordinary variety of teas, it's no surprise I used to spend many summer afternoons here, reading books, daydreaming and making plans of travelling the world.

 How to Travel around Bucharest